fardes1/etch-a-sketch/README.md

-I'll make an Etch-a-Sketch-like thing.
+Making an Etch a Sketch-like thing.